biolink/biolink-model/docs/index.md

      * [systematic synonym](systematic_synonym.md) - more commonly used for gene symbols in yeast
      * [trade name](trade_name.md)
      * [update date](update_date.md) - date on which an entity was updated.
 This can be applied to nodes or edges
-     * [upstream resources](upstream_resources.md) - An upstream InformationResource from which the resource being described directly retrieved a record of the knowledge expressed in the Edge, or data used to generate this knowledge.
+     * [upstream resource ids](upstream_resource_ids.md) - An upstream InformationResource from which the resource being described directly retrieved a record of the knowledge expressed in the Edge, or data used to generate this knowledge.
 This is an array because there are cases where a merged Edge holds knowledge that was retrieved from multiple sources. e.g. an Edge provided by the ARAGORN ARA can expressing knowledge it retrieved from both the automat-mychem-info and molepro KPs, which both provided it with records of this single fact.
      * [version](version.md)
      * [version of](version_of.md)
      * [volume](volume.md) - volume of a book or music release in a collection/series or a published collection of journal issues in a serial publication